heera9331/Notes-Adda/MERN/ReactJS/Interview-Questions.md

 JSX (JavaScript XML) is a syntax extension for JavaScript used in React to describe the structure of UI components.
 It looks similar to HTML but gets transpiled into JavaScript.

+> It allows you to write javascript with html.

 `What are components in React?`

 Components are the building blocks of a React application.
 They are reusable, self-contained pieces of the user interface that can be composed to build complex UIs.